marchenaya/recipe-book/README.md

 # Recipe Book

-This project displays random recipes from [Spoonacular API](https://spoonacular.com/food-api)
+This project displays random recipes from the [Spoonacular API](https://spoonacular.com/food-api) and stores them locally for offline access.

 What was used :
 - Coroutines